 These chocolate chip cookie crisps have the crunchy texture of a cracker but all the satisfaction of a rich chocolate chip cookie yet with only a modest sweetness.
 Perfect for dunking.

-These are definitely—and defiantly—NOT the sweet, buttery, gooey cookies your mom pulled warm from the oven when you were a wee one.
-These are a more sophisticated rendering of what’s commonly conceived as a cookie, with a vastly less sweet taste that’s almost reminiscent of animal crackers, if animal crackers were so fortunate as to be swirled with shards of melted bittersweet dark chocolate.
-As for the texture, it’s undeniably crisp, crunchy, and crackerlike, making these not-so-sweet sweets eminently dunkable.
-Hey, adults gotta have a little fun, too.
+These chocolate chip cookie crisps are definitely—and defiantly—NOT the sweet, buttery, gooey chocolate chip cookies your mom pulled from the oven when you were a wee one.
+These cookie crispies are an undeniably more sophisticated rendering of what’s commonly conceived as a cookie with a vastly less sweet taste that’s almost reminiscent of homemade animal crackers.

 - 7 tablespoons packed dark brown sugar